 The director, Joseph Sargent, seems completely out of his depth (ahem) here which comes as a surprise given his long and distinguished television career (he’s the man who brought us “The Corbomite Manoeuvre” in “Star Trek” for example) but he’s utterly hamstrung by the preposterous and nonsensical script and no matter how lush the visuals, you’ll only really remember the stupidity of the plotting and the execrable special effects.

 In a way, the most remarkable thing about this movie is that it managed to get any of the original “Jaws” cast back, even though they couldn’t lure the cast of the preceding one to return.
 Roy Scheider, who famously rejected this movie by saying, “Satan himself could not get me to do Jaws part 4” (thus ending Satan’s nascent career as a talent agent), is roped in for a cameo of sorts thanks to a portrait in Amity’s police station.
-If he had agreed to come back, as well as earning Satan his 10%, he would have been killed off in the opening scene, a fate which in the ‘finished’ article, falls instead to Sean Brody (Mitchell Anderson), which for a massive Great White Shark, takes forever to actually kill the Amity County deputy.
+If he had agreed to come back, as well as earning Satan his 10%, he would have been killed off in the opening scene, a fate which in the ‘finished’ article falls instead to Sean Brody (Mitchell Anderson), and which, for a massive Great White Shark attack, takes forever to actually kill the Amity County deputy.

 Michael Brody (Lance Guest) eventually convinces his mother to come back with him and his family to the Bahamas and spend Christmas with them.
-That’s right folks, “Jaws: The Revenge” is a Christmas movie, as per the legal precedent of Twitter vs Twitter (2013, ad infinitum).
+That’s right folks, “Jaws: The Revenge” is a Christmas movie, as per the legal precedent of Twitter vs Die Hard (2013, ad infinitum).
 But when the shark follows them to the tropical paradise, the scene is set for a final, fishy showdown.

 The cast is actually pretty good; far, far better than the film deserves.
 Lorraine Gary, in her final film (she retired after making this, who can blame her?) – and despite the sheer mind-numbing absurdity of the plot – gives it her all in portraying an Ellen Brody pushed beyond the limits of endurance or common sense.
 Lance Guest, the fourth actor to play the role of Michael Brody, does what he can with a script that partners him up with Mario Van Peebles and his multinational accent in some of the best worst shark scenes ever committed to film.
-It’s bittersweet to see young Judith Barsi as Ellen’s granddaughter in her final on screen movie performance before her tragic death only two years after the film was released.
+It’s bittersweet to see young Judith Barsi as Ellen’s granddaughter in her final on-screen movie performance before her tragic death only two years after the film was released.
 One of the movie’s few highlights is a genuinely sweet callback to the original film’s cute dinner table scene, this time featuring Guest and Barsi, watched fondly by Lorraine Gary’s Ellen.
 Of course, though, it’s Michael Caine who steals this movie.
 He’s tremendous fun and great value in one of his notorious paycheck roles of the eighties.
 Given the dearth of anything else compelling going on in the movie, it’s a real shame that the filmed subplot of Hoagie smuggling drugs was almost completely cut out of the finished film.

-Ultimately, the film’s pseudo-supernatural hokum just doesn’t make sense, mainly because the film doesn’t really acknowledge just how far-out the premise is and so doesn;’t explore or justify it in any way.
+Ultimately, the film’s pseudo-supernatural hokum just doesn’t make sense, mainly because the film doesn’t really acknowledge just how far-out the premise is and so doesn’t explore or justify it in any way.
 Why is this particular shark after the Brody family?
-All the other sharks in the previous films died without – at least on screen – having the chance to catch up with their friends and let them know what’s going on.
+All the other sharks in the previous films died without – at least on-screen – having the chance to catch up with their friends and let them know what’s going on.
 Are we supposed to believe that all Great White sharks have a shared collective consciousness, a hive mind?
 Come to think of it, that would have made a better film than this!
 Added to this is Ellen Brody’s apparent sixth sense about when the shark is around/ approaching/ about to attack.
 It’s one of the film’s weirdest conceits, which is saying something about a film which first gave us sharks that can roar.

 The shark itself is the worst the franchise has seen.
 Shoddily constructed, enough wiring and mechanisms can be seen to suggest that this psychic shark assassin might actually be a cyborg (again, a better movie than the one we’re presented with) and the ending (theatrical or re-edited version) is a horrific botch job of poor editing and worse science.